nexpy/nexpy/doc/source/pythonshell.rst

      @signal = 1
    polar_angle = float64(101)

+.. note:: In the above example, the x-axis, 'phi', was defined as a tuple in the
+          second positional argument of the NXdata call.
+It could also have been defined as a list.
+However, in the case of one-dimensional signals, it would also have been acceptable just to call NXdata(data, phi), *i.e.*, without embedding the axis in a tuple or list.

 It is also possible to define the plottable signal and/or axes using the 'nxsignal' and 'nxaxes' properties, respectively::